IWU-CS253/project-tree/docs/iteration_report_2.md

 Next Iteration
 ------------------------

- - Grace will finish creating the home page/do additional styling of the Individual Tree Pages
+ - Grace will finish creating the home page/do additional styling of the Individual Tree Pages.
- - Jeff will figure out how to Create Multiple Trees
+ - Jeff will figure out how to Create Multiple Trees.
- - Josh will work on implementing Implicit Relationship Types into the Tree Pages
+ - Josh will work on implementing Implicit Relationship Types into the Tree Pages.
- - Zach will work on implementing features to delete relationships
+ - Zach will work on implementing features to delete relationships.

 Future Iterations
 ------------------------------